Living Out Loud: Exploring the Depth of Non-Binary Joy

 Audre Lorde, A Burst of Light.

-I’ve felt it at vigils and protests, standing shoulder to shoulder with strangers who feel like kin.
-In those moments, despite the grief, the risk, the police lines and the hate, we still find ways to laugh.
-To dance.
-To shout chants that turn into anthems.
-That’s not just resilience.
-That’s revolution.
+I’ve felt this revolutionary joy at vigils and protests, standing shoulder to shoulder with people who feel like family.
+In those moments, despite the grief, the risk, and the systemic pressure, we still find ways to laugh.
+We dance.
+We turn chants into anthems.
+That isn't just surviving; it’s thriving in ways the world doesn't expect of us.

 “The most beautiful part of your body is where it’s headed. & remember, loneliness is still time spent with the world.”